FESOM/implicit_filter/readme.md

 flter = CuPyFilter()
 flter.prepare_from_file(path + "fesom.mesh.diag.nc")
 ```
+JAX warning might appear about GPU not being available, but it should be ignored.

+If you don't have GPU support enabled importing CuPyFilter will cause an import error.

 Alternatively you can set arrays by yourself, but this is shown in notebooks in examples.